MichalLytek/type-graphql/docs/getting-started.md

 title: Getting started
 ---

+> Make sure that you've completed all the steps described in the [installation instruction](installation.md).

 To explore all powerful capabilities of TypeGraphQL, we will create a sample GraphQL API for cooking recipes.

 Let's start with the `Recipe` type, which is the foundations of our API.